 - Developing in partnership with the LTO.
-Drafting a marketing plan with achievable outcomes to market the destination locally and internationally, through various marketing actions, such as: - Tourism shows and exhibitions - o Hosting of media, film crews and trade - o Website marketing - o Media advertising - o Joint marketing agreements with other tourism organisations - o Promotion of travel packages during winter period - o Production of marketing material for the region - o Collate and provide statistics on the local tourism industry and visitors' preferred activities; - o Support Festivals and Events in the Overstrand as a means to attract more visitors; - o Encourage and support tourism entrepreneurship; - o Development of new tourism routes and projects; - o Form close partnerships with industry role players, such as WESGRO and SA Tourism.
+Drafting a marketing plan with achievable outcomes to market the destination locally and internationally, through various marketing actions, such as: - Tourism shows and exhibitions - Hosting of media, film crews and trade - Website marketing - Media advertisina - Joint marketing agreements with other tourism organisations - Promotion of travel packages during winter period - Production of marketing material for the region - Collate and provide statistics on the local tourism industry and visitors' preferred activities: - Support Festivals and Events in the Overstrand as a means to attract more visitors; - Encourage and support tourism entrepreneurship; - Development of new tourism routes and projects; - Form close partnerships with industry role players, such as WESGRO and SA Tourism.